Baltimore/Washington International Airport: 21st century

 In early 2016, a partnership between the airport and Towson University's WTMD radio station was announced, including a new concert series that takes place at the terminal's baggage claim on the lower level.
 Local bands included Wye Oak and others.
 The new series followed the release event of Animal Collective's new album Painting With on November 25, 2015, where the new album was streamed throughout the airport.

 In late 2018, construction began on a $60 million, five-gate expansion of terminal A for Southwest Airlines.
 The new expansion began operations in 2021.
 2018 also marked a new annual record for passenger traffic at BWI Marshall Airport with over 27.1 million passengers.

 In 2021, commuter airline Southern Airways Express ended its hub at BWI and switched its East Coast hub to Dulles International Airport.
 In addition, the airport's international growth continued with the addition of a twice-weekly flight by Air Senegal to Blaise Diagne International Airport in Dakar, Senegal, via a stop in Kennedy International Airport in Queens, New York City.
 However, in January 2023, Air Senegal ceased the New York City to Baltimore portion of this route, dropping Baltimore back down to only two year-round transatlantic flights.
-In 2022, Play Airlines began daily nonstop flights from Baltimore to Reykjavík, Iceland, which was quickly followed a few weeks later by Icelandair also resuming flights from BWI to Reykjavík.
+In 2022, Play began daily nonstop flights from Baltimore to Reykjavík, Iceland, which was quickly followed a few weeks later by Icelandair also resuming flights from BWI to Reykjavík.

 On January 26, 2023, Copa Airlines announced they would start operating direct flights to Panama City, making it the first Central America-based airline to operate out of the airport.
 The flights began as scheduled in late June 2023.

 In August 2024, Icelandair announced that they would be partnering with Southwest Airlines to better connect their customers, and that the initial North American gateway between the airlines would be BWI.

-From 2024 to 2025, BWI lost service from five airlines: Air Canada, Allegiant Air, Condor, Contour, JetBlue, and Play Airlines.
+From 2024 to 2025, BWI lost service from six airlines: Air Canada, Allegiant Air, Condor, Contour, JetBlue and Play.

+On May 2, 2026 (coinciding with the closure of Spirit Airlines), it was announced that JetBlue would be returning to BWI Airport; JetBlue will offer three daily flights between Baltimore and Fort Lauderdale, Florida beginning July 9, 2026.
+In addition, JetBlue will add service between Baltimore and San Juan, Puerto Rico starting on November 2, 2026.